 During the breeding season Gulls can also become very aggressive to humans, the number of reported incidents of this is on the increase.
 This issue poses a plethora of problems for schools, factories and business premises, shopping centres, hospitals and residential areas.

 There are a few critical factors that must be considered when it comes to managing nuisance Gulls.
-Firstly the law, Natural England issues a number of general licences that allows pest controllers to legally carry out control methods that would otherwise be unlawful under the Wildlife and Countryside Act 1981.
-An in depth understanding of the bird’s behaviour and habits, the most appropriate control method for the circumstances and customer, as well as the timing and frequency are crucial.
+Firstly, the law: Natural England issues a number of general licences that allows pest controllers to legally carry out control methods that would otherwise be unlawful under the Wildlife and Countryside Act 1981.
+An in-depth understanding of the birds’ behaviour and habits, the most appropriate control method for the circumstances and customer, as well as the timing and frequency of control are crucial.
 Once we have gained a full understanding of your location and requirements, following our free survey, we can advise on the most effective program of control that meets the quality and value you require.
-Falconry programs, egg and nest removal, and proofing (spikes, netting) are just a few of the options we offer.
+Falconry programs, egg and nest removal and proofing (spikes, netting) are just a few of the options we offer.

-It is a proven fact these birds can and do transmit diseases to humans, the public health risks are real.
+It is a proven fact that these birds can and do transmit diseases to humans, the public health risks are real.
 So how exactly do we come into contact with microorganisms associated with feral pigeons?
-The main route of exposure is via aerosolisation, airborne particles from pigeon excreta (guano) can be inhaled by people.
+The main route of exposure is via airborne particles from pigeon excreta (guano) that can be inhaled by people.

 Diseases caused by pigeon guano include:

 - Salmonellosis can be traced to pigeons, as well as other birds and rodents and most commonly occurs as food poisoning.
 Disturbing dried guano can enable this to become airborne and be inhaled as can;

 - Coli is a common infection caused by bacteria often found in faecal matter and can easily be transmitted to humans.